risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 ---
 id: create-source-cdc
 title: Ingest data from databases with CDC
-description: Ingest data from dataases with CDC.
+description: Ingest data from databases with CDC.
 slug: /create-source-cdc
 ---